awsdocs/amazon-dynamodb-developer-guide/doc_source/dax-metrics-dimensions-dax.md

 # Viewing DAX Metrics and Dimensions<a name="dax-metrics-dimensions-dax"></a>

-When you interact with DynamoDB, it sends metrics and dimensions to Amazon CloudWatch\.
+When you interact with Amazon DynamoDB, it sends metrics and dimensions to Amazon CloudWatch\.
 You can use the following procedures to view the metrics for DynamoDB Accelerator \(DAX\)\.

 **To view metrics \(console\)**